greglook/merkle-db/DESIGN.md

 Tables are collections of records, identified by a string name.
 Each table name must be unique within the database.
 These operations provide a high-level interface for accessing and manipulating record data.
-Record maps are returned with both rank and the id key attached as metadata.

 The lookup functions all take a set of `fields` to return information for.
 This helps reduce the amount of work done to fetch undesired